-1. Provide learning experiences that prepare every student for competent performance as a radiologic technologist that includes, but is not limited to: lecture, interactive and self-discovery activities, problem-based case presentations, small group discussions, mentoring, tactile/kinesthetic activities provided through laboratory experiences and clinical practicums.
+- 1. Provide learning experiences that prepare every student for competent performance as a radiologic technologist that includes, but is not limited to: lecture, interactive and self-discovery activities, problem-based case presentations, small group discussions, mentoring, tactile/kinesthetic activities provided through laboratory experiences and clinical practicums. - 2.
+Provide comprehensive academic and clinical preparation for each student to have a successful result on the ARRT certification and registration exam. - 3.
+Graduate professionals that enthusiastically display leadership responsibilities while providing competent care. - 4.
+Provide access to activities that foster community awareness while responding to the needs of the community. - 5.
+Ensure that the standards required for accreditation for the College and the program is maintained. - 6.
+Support the community of radiologic technologists and health care professionals by providing opportunities for professional development.